NilFoundation/proof-market-toolchain/README.md

 Circuits are stored as a *statement* structure on Proof Market.
 Statement description example can be found in `example/statements/` directory

+Please ensure you have selected the option to create *ll IR files in the [zkLLVM setup](https://github.com/NilFoundation/zkllvm#2-configure-cmake).

 ```
 python3 scripts/prepare_statement.py -c <zkllvm output> -o <statement description file>
 ```